 **Please note: no show's will incur a $20 fee to honor the limited number of spots available in class.

 We make freezing (or suspending) your membership painless.
 After filling out the online Suspension Request Form, please allow 3-5 business days for us to process your request.
-Your billing can be suspended for the duration of one month with a $15 administration fee (unless you have a doctor’s note).
-The billing will automatically resume once the thirty-day freeze period has ended.
+The billing will automatically resume once freeze period has ended.

 If you are new to hot yoga - give yourself plenty of time and grace as you adapt to doing physical exercise in a heated space.
 The Roots is an ideal place for everyone, and anyone to begin.
 It's active enough to have moments of feeling challenged, but gentle enough to have moments of relaxation in between.
 At any time in any class you are encouraged to pause, stand, reconnect to your breath and then re-enter the pose or the class.
 You can also stop and lay down, to take a break and then join back in.

-The Flow classes will have more movement with more unique poses, held longer for more challenges.
-A Yin class will be more gentle, slower and more relaxing.
+The Vinyasa classes (Power Flow or Flow) will have more movement with more unique poses, held longer for more challenges.
+A Yin class will be more gentle, slower, and more relaxing.

 Yoga is more of a breathing exercise than what you might think!
 We are pairing intentional breathing with intentional movement.
 The breath comes first, and the breath comes last.
 In between there is the alignment of the physical body.

 Long deep breathing through the nose is optimal at all times.

 If you find yourself needing to breathe through your mouth - it's likely you have pushed yourself a little too far or have simply forgotten and the inner autopilot has taken over, maybe your mind is caught up elsewhere.
 Notice, return to breathing through the nose, and continue on with the practice of presence.